-Adjusting the Miter Angle
+Setting the Miter Angle

 A miter cut is one that is at an angle across the horizontal surface of the material.
-45° miter cuts to join two pieces in a right angle corner are common.
+You will commonly make 45° miter cuts to join two pieces in a right angle corner.
 A 30° cut is often used for a scarf joint or to make a chamfered end.

-- 1. Loosen the Miter Knob by turning it approximately 1/4 turn counterclockwise. - Press down the Miter Lock to unlock the Table.
-While holding the Miter Lock down, move the Table to the desired angle. - 3.
+- 1. To make a miter cut, loosen the Miter Lock Knob by turning it approximately 1/4 turn counterclockwise. - Push down on the Miter Lever and move the Table to the desired angle.
 The Miter Angle Indicator will indicate the selected angle.
-While the Miter Lock is released, the table will lock into place at often used miter angles, including 22.5°, 30°, 45°, and 90° on both left and right sides. - 4.
-Tighten the Miter Knob after adjusting the miter angle. - 5.
-With the Table adjusted to the desired angle, place the workpiece flush against the Fence, secure it with the Clamp and make the cut.
+The table has stops at often used miter angles, including 0°, 15°, 22.5°, 30°, and 45° on both left and right sides.

-Adjusting the Bevel Angle
+Setting the Bevel Angle

-A bevel cut is one that is at an angle vertically.
+A bevel cut is one that is at an angle to the vertical plane of the material.
 Bevel cuts can be used to miter relatively wide and thin material.
 Bevel cuts can be used in combination with a miter cut to form a compound angle.
 Compound angle cuts are often used in crown moldings, picture frames and similar trim materials.